MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 Module MrFix

+What's new in version 6.0.0 ?
+    - Added class MrFixLoad.
+Added methods in this class.
+    - Added methods "put_request" and "delete_request" in class MrFixAPI
+    - Added descriptions of this methods

 What's new in version 5.0.0 ?
     - Added class MrFixTime.
 Added methods in this class.
     - Added a method "change_element_text" in class MrFixUI